skylight-hq/skylight.digital/_blog_posts/darpa_proposal_story.md

 ![Dense Sense infographic.](/img/blog/darpa_proposal_story/dense-sense-infographic.png)

 As the idea sank in, it became clear that we had the talent to perform the work.
-I am a computer scientist, but I build robots and can also build circuit boards; we had [Kin Lane](/about/#kin-lane), who could design an open API-driven platform for us; we had {% include profile_text_link.html name = 'john-teeter' %} and [Chris Cairns](/about/#chris-cairns), both of whom know how to build large systems and we had another ace in the hole <a href="http://blindgoat.org/">Dr. Martin Smith</a>, who was a practical geophysics researcher who could do all the needed signal processing in his sleep.
+I'm a computer scientist, but I build robots and can also build circuit boards; we had [Kin Lane](/about/#kin-lane), who could design an open API-driven platform for us; we had {% include profile_text_link.html name = 'john-teeter' %} and [Chris Cairns](/about/#chris-cairns), both of whom know how to build large systems and we had another ace in the hole <a href="http://blindgoat.org/">Dr. Martin Smith</a>, who was a practical geophysics researcher who could do all the needed signal processing in his sleep.

 So we started putting the grant proposal together.
 I spent about a week on it; there were probably three weeks total labor involved.
 Chris, as our Managing Partner, had to do a lot of it: getting a solid budget and all the other paperwork done was no joke.
 I worked a lot with Martin and Geoff come up with a phased approach that would mitigate risk by letting us test each major risk factor independently.